tmdt-buw/vc-slam/README.md

 ### json_sample_small

-This folder contains small samples of the json files containing maximumg three data points per data source.
+This folder contains small samples of the json files containing maximum three data points per data source.
 These samples were used to explore the original data schema using PLASMA.

 ### descriptions

-This folder contains text files describing the data set description as well as explanations of the included attributes.
-Texts and descriptions were copied directly from the data portal websites and thus are unstructured
+This folder contains text files including the data set description as well as explanations of the included attributes.
+Texts and descriptions were copied directly from the data portal websites and thus are unstructured.

 ### mappings

 This folder contains json files describing the mapping between raw data source and target ontology.
 Each json file contains a list of mappings for the respective data sets, each coming with the following attributes:

 * originalLabel: the attribute name in the json samples
-* path: the list of nodes from root to the attribute node, if data is nested, otherwise empty-
+* path: the list of nodes from root to the attribute node, if data is nested, otherwise empty
 * conceptResource: the mapped concept from the ontology
 * concept: the plasma internal URI for the concept
 * conceptId: the plasma internal identifier for the concept